omprakash1999mina/omprakash1999mina/README.md

 # Hello Friends's Om Prakash This Side !!
 Security Made things Simple and Committed for better future.
 ## I'm interested in colibrate with others and build somthing exciting .
 I build some projects with team work and the experience was amazing .
-Want to  Develope somethig new  Don't wait just contact me i'm here for you colabrate with me .
+Want to  Develope somethig Secure Don't wait just contact me i'm here for you, colabrate with me .